polkadot-developers/polkadot-docs/infrastructure/running-a-node/setup-bootnode.md

     --listen-addr /ip4/0.0.0.0/tcp/INSERT_PORT

     ```
+    !!! note
-    Note: This is not enabled by default on non-validator nodes like archive RPC nodes
+        This is not enabled by default on non-validator nodes like archive RPC nodes.

 - **P2P/WS** - a WebSocket (WS) connection, also configured via `--listen-addr`
 - **P2P/WSS** - a secure WebSocket (WSS) connection using SSL, often required for light clients.
 An SSL proxy is needed, as the node itself cannot handle certificates